chicori3/LearnJS/js_clock/README.md

 Day 2 challenge.

-# You can play with drums on the web.
+# You can see it.

 http://chicori3.github.io/LearnJS/js_clock/index.html